pydio/pydio-doc-admin-guide/2_running_cells_in_production/3_best_practices/2_dedicated_user.md

-For security reason, it is highly recommended to run Pydio Cells with a dedicated "unpriviledge" user.
-Basically, never run Cells as "root"!
+For security reason, it is highly recommended to run Pydio Cells with a dedicated "unprivileged" user.
+Never run Cells as "root"!

 In this guide, we use a dedicated user **pydio** and its home directory **/home/pydio**.